swapniltake1/Agentic-AI-Based-Multi-Source-Data-Retrieval-and-Stakeholder-Intelligence-Platform/README.md

 ## License

 This project does not currently include a license file.
-If you plan to distribute it publicly, add an appropriate open-source license.